For more family law information go to:

 - It can be helpful for establishing dates of your separation for Canada Pension Plan credit splitting.
 However, administrators of employment pensions may require a court order and not just a separation agreement.
 You should check with your lawyer or with the pension-plan administrators.

 You should not sign any document that may affect your rights until you have spoken with a lawyer.
-Your lawyer can ensure that the agreement covers all the necessary issues.
+Your lawyer can make sure that the agreement covers all the necessary issues.

-If you cannot agree on the terms of separation, you will need a lawyer or mediator to help you.
+If you cannot agree on the terms of separation, a lawyer or mediator may be able to help you work it out.
 You and your spouse should not use the same lawyer.

 - If you have a verbal agreement, you can change it by agreeing to the new terms.
 However, it is difficult to enforce a verbal agreement since it will only be your word against that of your spouse.